SpydaCodez/Hotel-Booking-Analysis/README.md

 Moreover This dataset contains booking information for City hotels & Resort hotels.
 It also includes information such as when the booking was made, length of stay, number of adults, children, babies and the types of rooms, meals and much more.

 This hotel dataset can help to answer so many questions like best time of the year to book a hotel room, optimal length of stay in order to get the best daily rates, predicting whether or not a hotel is likely to receive huge amounts of booking requests etc.

+The hotel industry is highly volatile, with bookings influenced by a variety of factors such as hotel type, seasonality, day of week, and many others.
+This emphasizes the importance of analyzing patterns in historical data to assist hotels in better planning.
+Hotels can use historical data to run various campaigns to boost business.
+We will use the available data to analyze the factors influencing hotel bookings.
+These variables can be used to report trends and forecast future bookings.
+So, after deep diving into the dataset, we'll get an insight of how the hotel system works, we will be able to gather information and explanations on below crucial questions:

+Which country has the most number of visitors?
+Which country has the least number of visitors?
+What is the percentage of bookings that were both confirmed and canceled?
+Which mode of booking was most frequently used?
+What is the hotel price per stay over a year?
+What are the hotel rates paid by customers per night based on different room types?
+How long do people stay in the hotel rooms?
+Which meal type is most preferred and booked by customers?
+Which is the most booked type of Accommodation?
+What is the Reservation Status of hotels?